Leody Taveras Player Props: Rangers vs. Red Sox

-On Wednesday, Leody Taveras (.595 slugging percentage in past 10 games, including two home runs) and the Texas Rangers play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
-First pitch is at 7:10 PM ET.
+The Texas Rangers, including Leody Taveras and his .595 slugging percentage over his past 10 games, take on starting pitcher Kutter Crawford and the Boston Red Sox at Fenway Park, Thursday at 7:10 PM ET.

 In his most recent game he had a hitless performance (0-for-4) against the Red Sox.